cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Setup phase

-In the VOPRF setting, the server must send to the client (p,Y) where p is the prime used in instantiating the group used for the VOPRF operations, and Y is a commitment to the server key k.
+In the VOPRF setting, the server must send to the client Y (the commitment to the server key k.
 From this information, the client and server must agree on a generator G for the group description.
 It is important that the generator G of GG is not chosen by the server, and that it is agreed upon before the protocol starts.
 In the elliptic curve setting, we recommend that G is chosen as the standard generator for the curve.

 As we mentioned above, if an implementer wants to embed OPRF evaluation as part of a wider protocol, then we recommend that this setup phase should occur before